The Waterwise Project

 The Waterwise Project is an independent not-for-profit, non-governmental organisation promoting water efficiency and conservation based in London, UK.

-The organisation is focused on decreasing water consumption in the UK by 2010 and on building a robust evidence base for large-scale water efficiency projects.
+The organisation was initially focused on decreasing water consumption in the UK by 2010 and on building a robust evidence base for large-scale water efficiency projects.
 Waterwise is the UK’s water "efficiency champion" – "reaching the parts others cannot reach, and transform[ing] the concept of water resource efficiency into something compelling for consumers and business users."

 Founding and aims

 Waterwise was established due to concerns of waters shortage and the upward trend in how much water is consumed in the UK.
 Factors that were taken into account were: current drought situation, geographical and climatological circumstances, consumer tendencies, available resources, and future prospects of supply.
 The following examples, situations, and comparisons were contemplated: